rubenz58/PR2_Tennis_Rankings/README.md

 Tennis Rankings App - Full-Stack Web Application

+Tracks the top 100 players in the world by scraping the official ATP website using BeautifulSoup and Selenium.
+Scheduler scrapes ATP website every monday to keep app up to date with live player rankings.

 Frontend: React with Context API for state management
 Backend: Flask REST API with PostgreSQL database
 Data Management: SQLAlchemy ORM with Alembic migrations